 Although the indicators do not themselves comply with the requirements for simple apparatus, the EC-Type Examination Certificate states that for intrinsic safety considerations, under fault conditions the output voltage, current and power at terminals 1 & 3 will not exceed those specified by clause 5.7 of EN 60079-11 for simple apparatus.
 This simplifies the application and intrinsic safety documentation for a loop into which an indicator is connected.
-Apart from Ci, the effect of the indicator may be ignored when assessing loop safety.
+Apart from Ci, the effect of the indicator's may be ignored when assessing the loop safety.

-3.4 Certification label information
+3.5 Certification label information

 The certification label is fitted in a recess on the top outer surface of the instrument enclosure.
-It shows the ATEX certification information and BEKA associates' name and location.
-Non European certification information may also be shown.
-The instrument serial number and date of manufacturer are recorded on a separate label inside the terminal compartment.
+It shows the ATEX certification information, instrument serial number, year of manufacture plus BEKA associates' name and location.
+Non European certification information may also be included, a typical label is shown below.